nramenta/flow/README.md

     {{ null }}

-When printed, `null` will be converted to an empty string.
+When printed or concatenated, `null` will be converted to an empty string.
+This behavior is consistent with the way PHP treats nulls in a string context.

 ## Operators